| The following is the complete

 the amount of resources spent was outstanding, with ferrets being

+given wonderful care.
 I'm thinking of something else; specifically, stress.

 Ferrets are domesticated polecats, and as such follow a predictable